engineyard/ey-docs/pages/deployment-maintenance-pages.md

 an old deploy.

 ## Priority
-When a maintenance page is requested to be displayed, AppCloud looks for html files and displays them in the following priority:
+When a maintenance page is requested to be displayed, Cloud looks for html files and displays them in the following priority:

 1. `public/maintenance.html.custom`